kanefos/Increate/README.md

 - Warning! `sctransform_matrix.npz` is a vast file - about 7GB of my 500GB memory Mac!

 ### 1.5 PostNorm.py
-#### Apply normalisation
+#### Apply scran normalisation
-- Numpy vectorized computer
+- Numpy vectorized computing critical here

-#### Anndata.raw
+#### Total-count normalisation
-- Set the`.raw`attribute of the AnnData object to the normalized and logarithmized raw gene expression for later use in differential testing and visualizations of gene expression.
-This simply freezes the state of the AnnData object.
-- You can get back an`AnnData`of the object in`.raw`by calling`.raw.to_adata()`.
+- i.e. scanpy default.
+Also valid.
+Had success with low-depth, non-batch corrected b16sc data.
 #### Gene Scaling
+- Done later.
+Only needs performing on HVGs used to calculate PCA.

 ### 1.x Integration.py
 - Integration is to be done, when possible, purely for visualisation purposes (at least when using Harmony, a batch-corrected expression matrix can always be used later, i.e. DEGs)